martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 ### (i) Ontology discovery

 It consists in finding appropriate ontologies that meet our requirements.
 This task can nowadays be facilitated due to the numerous ontology catalogs to find existing ontologies.
-The most popular are:
+Some of them, extensive analysis of ontology catalogs for smart cities can be found in [9]:

 - Linked Open Vocabularies for Internet of Things (LOV4IoT) references more than 440 ontology-based projects relevant for IoT.
 It covers more than 20 domains: IoT, Wireless Sensor Networks (WSNs), Web of Things (WoT), smart home, smart energy, healthcare, smart city, robotics, etc. LOV4IoT is highly maintained and references more and more ontology-based projects and new domains are covered.